xinwu74/xinwu74.github.io/index.md

 ## News ⚡️
 - **June 2024：** I will start my Ph.D. studies at Southwest Jiaotong University in the fall of 2024! 🎉
-- **April 2024：** I submitted a paper to the ACM MM conference and am keeping my fingers crossed for a favorable response. 🙏 **
+- **April 2024：** I submitted a paper to the ACM MM conference and am keeping my fingers crossed for a favorable response (ACM MM2024). 🙏 **
 - **Dec 2023：**One paper was published by KBS (Just over two months)! 🔥
 - **Aug 2023：**One paper accepted to PRCV 2023, see you in Xiamen!
 - **Oct 2022：**One paper accepted to Journal of Frontiers of Computer Science and Technology.